sajanlamsal/stubs/README.md

-# collection of stubs for various programming languages
+# collection of stubs for various stuffs